4 Days in San Francisco Itinerary

 Move over Rice-a-Roni, cioppino is the real San Francisco treat!

 That’s right, cioppino — a seafood soup is an authentic San Francisco culinary creation.
-Back when there actually was a beach in North Beach, Italian fishermen would sail out into the waters and not return home until their boats were full.
+Back when there was actually a beach in North Beach, Italian fishermen would sail out into the waters and not return home until their boats were full.

 For safety, the fishermen would moor together in the evening and “chip in” a little bit of their catch into a communal soup.

-Behind the frosted windows of Wilson & Wilson Private Detective Agency you’ll discover an authentic 1930s speakeasy that looks straight out of a film noir about shoe gum detectives.
+Behind the frosted windows of Wilson & Wilson Private Detective Agency, you’ll discover an authentic 1930s speakeasy that looks straight out of a film noir about shoe gum detectives.

-Wilson & Wilson is one of a handful of elaborate speakeasies organized by Bourbon & Branch, local San Francisco restaurateurs who have perfected the Prohibition style speakeasy popularized while alcohol was banned.
+Wilson & Wilson is one of a handful of elaborate speakeasies organized by Bourbon & Branch, local San Francisco restaurateurs who have perfected the Prohibition-style speakeasy popularized while alcohol was banned.

-During the American Prohibition on Alcohol, drinks and selling alcohol was illegal and a punishable crime.
+During the American Prohibition on Alcohol, drinking and selling alcohol was illegal and a punishable crime.
 Many bars went underground and had false fronts that required secret passwords to gain access to the libations.